Get Your Property Plan →

 We adjust your irrigation zones for the new sod's watering schedule — heavier at first, then dialed back as roots take hold.
 Then we come back for follow-up checks over the next 2–4 weeks: moisture readings, adjustments, and eyes on how the turf is establishing.
 We don't disappear after install day.

-We install golf course grass and premium sod across Boca Raton, Delray Beach, Highland Beach, Deerfield Beach, Lighthouse Point, Pompano Beach, and surrounding South Florida communities.
+We install golf course grass and premium sod across Boca Raton, Delray Beach, Deerfield Beach, Lighthouse Point, Pompano Beach, and surrounding South Florida communities.
 Every install is backed by our turf health care program to keep your new lawn performing long after installation.
-From Zoysia to Paspalum to Bermuda — we bring golf course quality to residential properties.
+From Zoysia to Paspalum to Bermuda — we bring golf course quality to your home.

 Dealing With Sugarcane Mosaic Virus?

 Sugarcane mosaic virus — sometimes called lethal necrosis of St. Augustine — attacks Floratam St. Augustine grass.
 There is no cure.
 It can seem to fade with the seasons, but it never truly goes away.
-From driving close to 30,000 miles a year across our service areas, Lighthouse Point, Pompano Beach, and Deerfield Beach have the heaviest concentration we've seen.
+From driving close to 30,000 miles a year across our service areas, we've seen the heaviest concentration in Lighthouse Point, Pompano Beach, and Deerfield Beach.
 We've driven streets where every single house had it.

 That's actually what launched us into short turf grass.
 Back in 2014, one of our clients was one of the furthest southern cases documented by the University of Florida.
 Since then, we've helped dozens of homeowners navigate the process — soil amendments, removal of infected grass, and installation of resistant varieties like Empire Zoysia, Diamond Zoysia, CitraZoy, Bermuda, or Seashore Paspalum.
 If you've been told you have the virus, we can help.
 Call 561-886-7982.